 Organic farming is a more environmentally friendly way of farming.
 It produces less pollution, conserves water, reduces soil erosion, increases soil fertility, and uses less energy.
 In contrast, pesticides and chemicals sprayed onto plants contaminate the soil, water supply as well as the air.
 In some cases, they can still be present decades later.

-As well as being a more sustainable option, organic food can be better for you because it doesn’t contain traces of any pesticides.
-Organic meat and dairy products don't contain antibiotics or other drugs, hormones, or pesticides.
-Since organic food doesn’t contain artificial preservatives, it is usually fresher and tastes better.
+As well as being a more sustainable option, organic food can be better for you because it doesn't contain traces of any pesticides.
+Organic meat and dairy products don't contain antibiotics other drugs, hormones, or pesticides.
+Since organic food doesn't contain artificial preservatives, it is usually fresher and tastes better.
 People with allergies to foods, chemicals, or preservatives often find that symptoms lessen or go away when they eat only organics.

 How to eat Seafood Sustainably